How To Create A Killer Website For Your Small Business | Ep 06

 In a nutshell, this covers all the technical aspects of the website and takes the overall ease of use into consideration.
 Imagine the structural foundation and framing of a building.
 Well, your website needs that too.
 In planning, consider the following.

-• Set objectives for your website - make sure that these align with your business goals and think of your customers--who they are and what tops their lists of needs and priorities.
+make sure that these align with your business goals and think of your customers--who they are and what tops their lists of needs and priorities.
 Marrying your objectives with their needs will help you determine what information or content goes into your website.

-• Map out your information structure - once you have a clear outline for content, think about how customers can access all this information.
+once you have a clear outline for content, think about how customers can access all this information.
 Consider the site’s menu, internal pages, sidebar, and footer then create a clear, logical hierarchy for these.

-• Use internal linking broadly - internal links allow customers to go from one page to another within your website.
+internal links allow customers to go from one page to another within your website.
 Simply put, using internal links encourages effortless navigation for users.
 A plus?
 These are important SEO ranking factors too!

-• Research on keywords - search engines use keywords to connect users to your website so you want to use them around your site as broadly as you would use internal links.
+search engines use keywords to connect users to your website so you want to use them around your site as broadly as you would use internal links.
 There are keyword research tools online that you can utilize to identify specific words you may use in site content.

 User Interface Design (The Interior Designer)